What To Look For In Your New Garage Door

 The garage door is usually the largest opening on a house.
 It generally receives a lot of attention from street front viewers.
 The style and design of your garage door has an enormous impact on the look of your property.
 While roller doors come in relatively universal standard style, the variations for sectional door and tilt door solutions is impressive.
 When choosing a door, make sure you choose a design or style that will suit your house, and the statement you intend to make.

 At Glideaway, our design and style of our sectional doors are set out in two formats:

 - Classic Series: For a classic garage door that will meet the needs of most, the Classic Series has a solution for you.

 - Designer Series: If you want to make a statement with your door – a true eye-catcher – then look no further than our Designer Series doors.

 The material of your garage door is an extremely important factor to consider.
-The material you choose can have a major effect on the lifetime of your door as well as factors such as weight, finishing, upkeep, and installation.
+The material you choose can have a major effect on the lifetime of your door.
+Additionally, factors such as weight, finishing, upkeep, and installation has an impact.
 For more on this, read our Door Lifetime section below.

 Here at Glideaway, we believe quality garage doors deserve quality material.
 For our Coloursteel doors, we use 0.55mm thickness, a thicker grade than other doors found on the market.
-Other materials Glideaway commonly use are Zincalume (0.55mm) and aluminium, which is available in a range of thicknesses and finishes, across all profiles.
+Other materials Glideaway commonly use are Zincalume (0.55mm) and aluminium.
+These are available in a range of thicknesses and finishes, across all profiles.
 Aluminium is the best material for garage doors with high exposure to the elements and looks great with a powder-coat finish.

 Be aware of the long-term effect of weathering on wooden doors.
 Wood provides an impressive finish to your garage door.
 Over time though the wood panelling of almost all types of wood will cup, bow, twist, become unstuck, fade, get mouldy and a number of other unwanted disadvantages.
 Please keep this in mind when thinking about purchasing a wooden garage door.